Chelsea Manning: Move to Fort Drum, deployment to Iraq

-Contact with gender counselor

-In November 2009, Manning wrote to a gender counselor in the United States, said she felt female and discussed having surgery.
-The counselor told Steve Fishman of New York magazine in 2011 that it was clear Manning was in crisis, partly because of her gender concerns, but also because she was opposed to the kind of war in which she found herself involved.

-She was by all accounts unhappy and isolated.
-Because of the military's "Don't ask, don't tell" (DADT) policy (in effect until September 20, 2011), Manning was unable to live as an openly gay man without risk of being discharged.
-But she apparently made no secret of her orientation: her friends said she kept a fairy wand on her desk.
-When she told her roommate she was attracted to men, he responded by suggesting they not speak to each other.
-Manning's working conditions included 14- to 15-hour night shifts in a tightly packed, dimly lit room.
+Manning was by all accounts unhappy and isolated.
+Because of the military's "Don't ask, don't tell" (DADT) policy (in effect until September 20, 2011), she was unable to live as an openly gay man without risk of being discharged.
+Manning's working conditions in the military included 14- to 15-hour night shifts in a tightly packed, dimly lit room.

 On December 20, 2009, during a counseling session with two colleagues to discuss her poor time-keeping, Manning was told she would lose her one day off a week for persistent lateness.
 She responded by overturning a table, damaging a computer that was sitting on it.
 A sergeant moved Manning away from the weapons rack, and other soldiers pinned her arms behind her back and dragged her out of the room.
 Several witnesses to the incident believed her access to sensitive material ought to have been withdrawn at that point.
-The following month, January 2010, she began posting on Facebook that she felt hopeless and alone.
+The next month, January 2010, she began posting on Facebook that she felt hopeless and alone.